Office of Research Integrity

 1. Informed consent must be obtained and documented prior to involving any individual in research including invasive screening for eligibility to participate and recording identifiable information unless a waiver of consent is approved by the IRB.

-2. Informed consent must be obtained from the individual participating in the research who is 18+ years of age and from the parent(s) of a child less than 18 years of age (see MUSC policy and procedure, Children as Research Subjects).
+2. Informed consent must be obtained from the individual participating in the research that is 18+ years of age and from the parent(s) of a child less than 18 years of age (see MUSC policy and procedure, Children as Research Subjects).
 Children between the ages of 12-18 years must give documented "assent".

 3. Only those individuals approved by name by the IRB may obtain informed consent.